mahmutozerg/DotNetNlayer/README.md

 # DotnetNLayer Framework Project
+This is a framework project from my 2 year of experience in web api's

 This project uses the **DotnetNLayer** framework and includes several features and functionalities for managing user roles, permissions, and background tasks.
 ## Layers Overview